red wigglers feeding on composting, best worm for composting, best worms for vermicomposting

 Before making a decision on the best type of worm to use for vermicomposting, it’s important to know more about how each species operates.

 Red wigglers and Indian Blues are epigeic worms, meaning they live, breed and eat within 2-3 inches of the soil surface.
-Nightcrawlers, by contrast, are anecic worms, meaning they burrow horizontally and live much deeper in the soil.

-The tendency of Red Wigglers and Indian Blues to live in or around the surface is 1 reason why they are one of the best worms for vermicomposting.
 Most indoor and outdoor worm bins are set-up so that food is placed on the surface of the bin (where Red Wigglers and Indian Blues naturally live and breed).
-Nightcrawlers, on the other hand, prefer deeper areas to burrow where they eat and breed.

-Best Worms for Composting - Types
+Best Worms for Composting - Deep Dive

 Let’s do a deeper review of the 3 main options in the best worms for composting category.